 Life, health and death are a flow, a transmutation of these elements from pure formless energy into the classical 118 elements of the periodic table.
 The visionary Russian chemist Dmitri Mendeleev saw how all the elements were related in a pattern according to their atomic weight.
 In 1869, when he had this realization, most of the elements had not been discovered, but now Mendeleev’s periodic table of the elements has been completed.

 These elements combine in many ways to form our world.
 Air is mainly nitrogen and oxygen and converts to carbon dioxide.
 Water is made up of hydrogen and oxygen.
 Sugars and fats – our fuel – are carbon, hydrogen and oxygen.
-Protein, which gives us structure, includes nitrogen and sulphur.
+Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, which gives us structure, includes nitrogen and sulphur.

 How the macronutrients we depend on are made from the major elements

 Life sacrifices itself to life in a continuous cycle.
 Carbon, for example, is captured from the air (as carbon dioxide), stored in the soil and the sea, taken into plants and algae, consumed by people, animals and fish, then exhaled back into the air.
 Eventually our bodies decompose, or are burned, and nourish the soil.
 Dust to dust, ashes to ashes, as the saying goes.
 Joni Mitchell got it right when she said ‘We are stardust, billion year old carbon … And we’ve got to get ourselves back to the garden.’

 As mentioned earlier, the oxygen in every other breath we take comes from algae.
 That is why the oceans are even more important than the Amazon jungle for life on Earth.